klonuo/scite-python-apis/README.md

 	* sub-packages are imported explicitly within main package or separately explicitly (`import numpy.fft` or `from numpy import fft`)
 	* in either case implicit loading is not recommended although ".api" files can easily be changed to that preference
 * lines are limited to max.
 2000 characters for obvious reasons and function calls formatted to roughly 80 characters (in rare cases)

+Some may find this script also interesting: [scite-strip-wrapper](https://github.com/klonuo/scite-strip-wrapper/blob/master/README-wrapper.md)

 ### Changelog